 1. Restorative Child’s Pose

-Child’s pose is a very popular restorative yoga posture and is done in the prone position.
-This simple beginner’s pose can be extremely relaxing and is what makes it prefect as a restorative type asana.
+Child’s pose is a very popular restorative yoga posture.
+In addition, it is completed in the prone position.
+This simple beginner’s pose can be extremely relaxing, and is what makes it prefect as a restorative-type asana, with a focus on the lower/upper back and knees.

-With focuses on the lower/upper back and knees, to get into this pose, set your yoga bolster down on your mat.
-It helps if your bolster has good length to it, so that the majority of your upper body can relax on-top of it.
-Allow the bolster to support your weight, breath slowly in and out
+Firstly, set your yoga bolster down on your mat.
+It helps if your bolster has good length to it.
+This way the majority of your upper body can relax on-top of it.
+Allow the bolster to support your weight.
+Breath slowly, in and out.

 Once the bolster (or blanket) is on the ground, kneel down on your mat.
-Place your knees around the bolster, then bend over the bolster for the child's pose.
-You should be laying down on your bolster with your palms to the ground (or wrapper around the top of the bolster), and your head tilted to the side so you can breathe.
+Place your knees around the bolster, then bend over the bolster for Child’s pose.
+You should be laying down on your bolster with your palms to the ground (or wrapper around the top of the bolster).
+Additionally, your head tilted to the side, for easier breathes.